The Essential Guide to Redundancy Payouts and Redundancy Notice Periods

 National Employment Standards (NES), set and overseen by the Fair Work Ombudsman, are employee entitlements that must be guaranteed by an employer.
 All employment-related matters such as awards, entitlements, notice periods, terminations, redundancies and agreements fall under NES.
 These guidelines also detail redundancy-related cases.

-The notice of termination must be communicated in writing on the day the employment is being terminated.
+The notice of termination must be communicated in writing on the day the employment is terminated.
 The letter should either be handed over in person or made available by hand or mail at the address shared in the company records.

 Furthermore, the redundancy notice period that an employee is entitled to depends on the number of years they've served in the company.
 This can range from a notice period of one week for continuous employment of less than a year to four weeks for those who have worked continually for over five years.
 For those who have served between one to three years, the notice period is two weeks, while those with three to five years are entitled to three weeks.